Philippines

 VITA

 Leila M. de Lima is a Filipina lawyer and human rights activist.
 She served as Chair of the Commission of Human Rights (CHR) from 2008 to 2010, as Secretary of Justice from 2010 to 2015, and as Senator from 2016 to 2022.
 As a Senator, Leila M. de Lima started investigations on the extra-judicial killings committed in the so-called “War on Drugs”, which the former president of the Philippines, Rodrigo Duterte, launched after assuming office in 2016.
 In her role as the CHR Chair, she opened an inquiry into Duterte’s involvement in extrajudicial executions during his time as Mayor of Davao City.
 On politically motivated charges, she was arrested in February 2017 and has been held in detention for more than six years.
 In May 2022, two key witnesses retracted their testimony in the government’s case against Leila M. de Lima.
-She was released on bail on 13 November 2023 and is now the spokesperson of the Liberal Party.
+She was released on bail on 13 November 2023, and finally acquitted on 24 June 2024.
+She is now the spokesperson of the Liberal Party.

 The last time we talked for FNF's publication “Human Rights Defenders” in 2022, you said you were optimistic about freedom towards the end of Duterte`s term about your detainment.
 Now after almost 7 years you are no longer imprisoned.
 Do you consider it a victory?
 Can you tell us why or why not?